Liverpool Guild of Students: Publishing

 In 2008, although not officially organised by the Guild, Sphinx magazine was eventually replaced with the web based venture, LSMedia (Liverpool Student Media).
 In 2011, under editor Matt Healy, LSMedia was shortlisted for a Guardian Student Media award under the category "Website of the Year".
-In 2012 the website was redesigned under editor Dani Telford and as readership grew, LSMedia decided to revive the print edition with a special one-off "The Sphinx" Newspaper paying homage to the society's origins.
+In 2012, the website was redesigned under editor Dani Telford and as readership grew, LSMedia decided to revive the print edition with a special one-off "The Sphinx" Newspaper paying homage to the society's origins.
 In late 2015, under direct guild supervision, LSMedia as a society folded due to a lack of student interest, being replaced by a new online version of The Sphinx student publication.
 Ellipsis magazine was the only print edition at the university until 2018 when The Sphinx released its own print newspaper under editors Jess Molyneux and Heather Fallon, as a result of increased membership and funding from the Student Union.
 From 2019, The Sphinx continued under the name of Liverpool Guild Student Media.

-After the 2019-20 academic year, it was decided that, as the largest branch, the publishing chair role should be split into two Co-Chairs.
+After the 2019–20 academic year, it was decided that, as the largest branch, the publishing chair role should be split into two Co-Chairs.
 In 2020, Saara Rasul and Angus Watts were elected.

 Radio

-The guild is also home to a radio, a student-run, internet radio station.
+The guild is also home to a radio, student-run, internet radio station.
 The society was founded in 1961 as the Liverpool Amateur Radio Society by a radio enthusiast group, that broadcast under the callsign 'G3OUL'.
 The radio station is alleged to be one of the oldest student radio stations in the UK.
-The station in its lifespan has gone under many different identities, including XSLive (1998-2002) and ICON Radio (2002-2011), LSRadio (2011-2019), and was rebranded as Liverpool Guild Student Media in September 2019.
+The station in its lifespan has gone under many different identities, including XSLive (1998–2002) and ICON Radio (2002–2011), LSRadio (2011–2019), and was rebranded as Liverpool Guild Student Media in September 2019.

 LGSM is currently available online, via the LGSM website.
-With the rebranding in 2019 podcasts were included for the first time.
 Notable alumni include BBC Radio 1's Nick Grimshaw, Marcus Stead, editor of Snooker Scene magazine and Talksport radio pundit, Tulip Mazumdar from BBC News, Peter Ruddick, the BBC Breakfast business presenter, and Hannah Colson from the Ministry of Sound.
 LGSM is a registered member of the Student Radio Association.

 In 2020, Shauna Page was elected as chair.

 TV

 In 2019, TV was included into the LGSM network led by Gabriel Morris.
-The first year brought a series of student-led productions, most notably the Green Guild.
+The first year brought a series of student-led productions, including the Green Guild.
 As of June 2021, the branch has been headed by Luke Norton.